openstack-archive/fuel-web/docs/develop/nailgun/customization/settings.rst

 * *restrictions*: see restrictions_.
 * *description* section should also contain information about setting restrictions (dependencies, conflicts)
+* *message* is a message that is shown in setting tooltip.
 * *values* list is needed for settings of "radio" type to declare its possible values.
 Options from "values" list also support dependencies and conflcits declaration.